 Rinse and drain jackfruit.
 Pull apart a bit.
 If you're not into the seeds you can discard them.
-Another option is to add the jackfruit to a food processor and process until it resembles pulled pork.
+Another option is to add the jackfruit to a food processor and process a few times until it resembles pulled pork.

 Add all ingredients to crockpot.

 Cook on high for 2.5-3 hours or on low for 5-6 hours.